 If you discover tiny drips rather than a substantial puddle around your air conditioner, water could be dripping off the evaporator coil instead of running down the condensate line.
 This could happen if the coils are grubby, or if holes in the insulation surrounding the coils divert the water.
 The smartest way to avoid the evaporator coil from going downhill is to keep up with routine air conditioning maintenance.

 A coating of frozen liquid may appear on the indoor coils, which splashes onto the floor as it thaws.
 If you notice this, turn off your air conditioner right away to prevent killing the compressor.
 The evaporator coil can freeze as a result of limited airflow.
 To avoid this, install a new filter before it becomes full.
 If that doesn’t solve the problem, the refrigerant is possibly low or extra service is necessary.
 You’ll need a knowledgeable HVAC technician like one from Wesley Wood Service Experts to check the charge and mend any leaks.

 Our Experts Can Take Care of All Your Air Conditioning Repair Needs

 No matter why your AC is leaking water, Wesley Wood Service Experts can fix the problem.
 We’ll check and fix your air conditioner, getting it back to running again quickly.

-Our technicians are highly trained, knowledgeable and NATE-certified to deliver quality work.
+Our technicians are highly trained, knowledgeable and ACE-certified to deliver quality work.
 We have total confidence in our repairs—in fact, we support everything we offer with a one-year 100% Satisfaction Guarantee!*